 We advocate for homeowners to get financial help through the state’s Vermont Homeowner Assistance Program (VHAP).
 Since creating HLAP in early 2022, we successfully advocated for changes to the law that keep Vermont homeowners safely housed while waiting for a decision on their VHAP application.
 This includes:

-- a court rule that pauses foreclosure court process for 60 days if the homeowner notifies the court of a pending VHAP application for mortgage assistance
+- a court rule that pauses foreclosure court process if the homeowner notifies the court of a pending VHAP application for mortgage assistance

 - a law that prohibits towns from conducting property-tax sales if the homeowner notifies the town of a pending VHAP application for property tax assistance, and